tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 **Minutes:**

 We discussed how the customer meeting went and how it affected the game.
-In the meeting the customer said they were happy with the idea of doing an interactive game like Minecraft in a dungeon themed setting.
+In the meeting, the customer said they were happy with the idea of doing an interactive game like Minecraft in a dungeon themed setting.
 We presented a broad overview of the game so there was plenty to look into as potential final ideas, meaning the customer still has plenty of choice in how the game will look and feel.
-One important part was clarification of cross platform relating to Windows, Linux and MacOS instead of referring to mobile.
+One important part was the clarification of cross-platform relating to Windows, Linux, and MacOS instead of referring to mobile.
 So, our focus will be ensuring the game runs on those operating systems with android as a potential bonus.

-Now the initial game idea was confirmed, and we have established our coding language with framework (Java with Libgdx), we initiated coding with this sprint.
-As no one had used Libgdx before everyone was assigned to create a basic character (square) and give it basic movement (up, down, left and right).
-On top of this everyone was assigned finding a naming system, designing classes and UML diagram.
+Now the initial game idea was confirmed, and we have established our coding language with a framework (Java with Libgdx), we initiated coding with this sprint.
+As no one had used Libgdx before everyone was assigned to create a basic character (square) and give it basic movement (up, down, left, and right).
+On top of this everyone was assigned finding a naming system, designing classes, and UML diagram.

 ![](./week_2_artifacts/sprintBoard2.png)